Ed94/metadesk/Readme.md

-# Metadesk (RADDBG Standalone Fork)
+# Metadesk: RAD Debugger's Standalone Fork

 **Note: This repo is under heavy WIP.
-I'm currently getting the code from RAD's (Epic Games) Debugger over to a standalone state while at the same time studying it.**
+Currently getting the code from RAD's (Epic Games) Debugger over to a standalone state while at the same time studying it.**

 This is a fork that aims to make the latest version of metadesk available from the [RAD Debugger](https://github.com/EpicGamesExt/raddebugger) accessible as a standalone library.